jbaldwin/liblifthttp/README.md

     // Block until the async future request completes, this returns the original request and the response.
     // Note that the other callback request could complete and print to stdout before or after the future
-    // request since it's lambda callback will be invoked on the lift::client's thread. auto [async_future_request_returned, async_future_response] = future.get();
+    // request since its lambda callback will be invoked on the lift::client's thread. auto [async_future_request_returned, async_future_response] = future.get();
     std::cout << "Lift status (async future): ";
     std::cout << lift::to_string(async_future_response.lift_status()) << "\n";